 // Women's Gender and Sexuality Studies // SIS

-Affiliated Faculty // SIS // African-American Studies
+Affiliated Faculty // American Studies // SIS

-Affiliated Faculty // SIS // American Studies
+Affiliated Faculty // African American Studies // SIS

-Dr. Boisseau received her PhD in U.S. women’s history from Binghamton University in New York, her M.A. in U.S. History from Georgetown University in Washington, D.C., and her B.A. in History and Women’s Studies from Suffolk University in Boston.
+TJ Boisseau is a historian of U.S. women, former director and Associate Professor of Women’s, Gender, and Sexuality Studies at Purdue University.
 Her research explores women’s cultural interventions by way of a variety of late nineteenth and early twentieth-century popular mediums—including mass news media, travel literature, autobiography, popular film, and worlds’ fairs—for the contributions they have made to the historical formation of American feminism as a set of national and transnational ideas, practices, politics, and identities.
+She received her PhD in U.S. women’s history from Binghamton University in New York, her M.A. in U.S. History from Georgetown University in Washington, D.C., and her B.A. in History and Women’s Studies from Suffolk University in Boston.